If you are a new writer or author, never trust grammar checkers 100% to correct your writing.

 Some authors have built a new business for themselves from self-publishing.

-For others, they have used it as a means to get their one and only book into the public domain.
+Others have used it to get their one and only book into the public domain.

 For whatever reason, self-publishing has been a resounding success for all types of authors.